On a Hidden Supersymmetry of Cosmological Billiards: Introduction

 Recently, a~ hidden supersymmetry of these models was observed, see \cite{KKN, DSp}.

 Here we demonstrate completely different hidden supersymmetries of 66 cosmological billiards of the total 142 corresponding to symmetrizable Cartan matrix.
 Namely, there are 97 superizations, 18 matrices (billiards) have several superizations each, see~list \eqref{mult}.
+The tracks of cosmological billiards corresponding to these pairs (Cartan matrix$\leftrightarrow$its superization) are the same since their Weyl chambers differ only by a~scale.
+Since the supersymmetry we suggest has nothing in common, it seems, with the supersymmetry observed in \cite{KKN, DSp}, we do not overburden our elementary note reproducing the essence of \cite{KKN, DSp}.

 \ssec{Hyperbolic Lie algebras and almost affine Lie superalgebras} In what follows the ground field is $\Cee$; all Cartan matrices $A$ are supposed to be indecomposable and normalized so that $A_{ii} = 0$ or 1 or 2; moreover, $A_{ij} =0\Longleftrightarrow A_{ji} =0$.
 For details, and the construction of the Lie (super)algebras $\fg(A)$ from its Chevalley generators, see \cite{CCLL, GL, BGL, BLS}.